ABB Product Designer Salary in Philadelphia Area | $90K-$98K+ | Levels.fyi

 Product Designer compensation in Philadelphia Area at ABB totals $94K per year for Product Designer.
-View the base salary, stock, and bonus breakdowns for ABB's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ABB's total compensation packages.
 Last updated: 9/30/2025

 Level Name